-In conclusion, the excess risks of an increase in mammary gland vulnerability to breast cancer (due to the increase of TEB, TD and/or HD and from the co-exposures to carcinogenic agents) for the targeted population is respectively valued to ER= 0.61%, 0.55% and 0.055%.
+In conclusion, the excess risks of suffering from mammary gland structural changes (and thus of an increase in mammary gland vulnerability to breast cancer subsequently to the co-exposures to carcinogenic agents) for the targeted population is respectively evalued to ER= 0.61%, 0.55% and 0.055%.

 Moreover, given that more than 99% of breast cancers affect women and in order to be consistent with the economic studies selected further for the valuation of costs related to hits disease (only computed for women), the female unborn children are only taken into account.
-Like for endometriosis, the annual rate of female birth in the EU, G= 48.7%, is used.
+Like for endometriosis, the annual rate of female birth in the EU, G = 48.7%, is used.